Klay Thompson: Personal life

 Thompson is known for his offbeat, dry sense of humor.

-He owns an English bulldog named Rocco.
+He previously owned an English bulldog named Rocco who died in May 2025.

 In late October 2017, Thompson participated in local efforts to raise money for relief for the October 2017 Northern California wildfires, donating $1,000 for every point he scored in home games against the Washington Wizards, Toronto Raptors, and Detroit Pistons.
 With additional sponsor and fan matching Thompson was able to increase that to $5,223 per point, ultimately raising $360,374 by tallying 69 points across the three games.

-Thompson is an avid chess player and has met with the chess world champion, Magnus Carlsen.
+Thompson is an avid chess player and has met with the former chess world champion, Magnus Carlsen.

 Thompson was in a relationship with American actress Laura Harrier from 2018 to early 2020.
+In 2025, he began dating American rapper Megan Thee Stallion.